-- 1) The responsibility to openly communicate and share information about the child with other members of the child welfare team. - Foster Parents are trained on the type of information that must be shared with Shelter, Inc., as well as the importance of sharing information during monthly home visits and regular telephone contact with Child Welfare Specialist. - Foster Parents are responsible for sharing general information with the Child Welfare Specialist: including: medical updates, results from exams, grades from school any behavioral/emotional issues - Foster Parents are expected to communicate fully with the Licensing Specialist at her biannual home visits. - Foster Parents are also responsible for communication of unusual incidents immediately.
-They are trained to contact their Child Welfare Specialist or to call the agency at 847-590-6190.
-After business hours this line (847-590-6190) is linked to an answering service.
-Shelter staff should respond within one hour.
-Critical incidents include, but are not limited to: - Any abuse or neglect of a child - Any injury requiring medical attention - o Runaway or missing child (call 911 before contacting Shelter) - Possession of a weapon - Alcohol or drug use - Physically or sexually aggressive behavior - Pregnant or parenting youth - Suicide threat or attempt (call 911 before contacting Shelter) - Destruction of property - Trips to a hospital emergency room or hospitalization - Missed medication nor medication refusal - School suspension or expulsion - Criminal arrest or conviction of a child or foster parent - Curfew violation
+16(1) The responsibility to openly communicate and share information about the child with other members of the child welfare team.

+- Foster Parents are trained on the type of information that must be shared with Shelter, Inc., as well as the importance of sharing information during monthly home visits and regular telephone contact with Child Welfare Specialist. - Foster Parents are responsible for sharing general information with the Child Welfare Specialist including medical updates, results from exams, grades from school, any school meetings and any behavioral/emotional issues - Foster Parents are expected to communicate fully with the Licensing Specialist at the biannual home visits. - Foster Parents will provide any documentation that is outdated to the Child Welfare Specialist. - Foster Parents are also responsible for communication of unusual incidents within 24 hours.
+Foster Parents are to contact their Child Welfare Specialist or to call the agency at 847-255-8060.
+After business hours this line (847-255-8060) is linked to an answering service.
+Shelter Inc. staff should respond within one hour.
+Critical incidents include, but are not limited to: - o Any abuse or neglect of a child - o Any injury requiring medical attention - o Runaway or missing child (call 911 before contacting Shelter) - Possession of a weapon - Alcohol or drug use - o Physically or sexually aggressive behavior - Pregnant or parenting youth - Suicide threat or attempt (call 911 before contacting Shelter) - Destruction of property - Trips to a hospital emergency room or hospitalization - o Missed medication nor medication refusal - School suspension or expulsion

+- Criminal arrest or conviction of a child or foster parent - Curfew violation